*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Recent studies from different insurers and brokers have revealed a positive trend.
 Employers, mainly those belonging to the Financial Services, Banking Industries, or the IT Sectors are giving their employees a chance to enhance the medical group cover albeit at a price.
 More and more employers these days go for the top-up policies on behalf of their workforce as part of this significant positive development.

 In top-up of covers, employer works as the mere facilitator with premiums being paid by the employees.
-A typical top-up cover, which works after employer sponsored base covers is between INR 2 Lakhs and INR 3 Lakhs.
-This amount depends upon employee-employer agreement.
+A typical top-up cover, which works after employer-sponsored base covers is between INR 2 Lakh and INR 3 Lakh.
+This amount depends upon the employee-employer agreement.
 Annual premiums vary between INR 3000-INR 6000 for families.
 Factors affecting the premium rates are the age of the employee, insurer’s scheme, claim experience, cover, and more.

-For standard conditions probable premiums will come to INR 5000 related to say a INR 3 Lakhs base amount with INR 2 Lakhs top-up cover.
+For standard conditions, probable premiums will come to INR 5000 related to say an INR 3 Lakh base amount with INR 2 Lakh top-up cover.
 Sometimes, companies also tend to offer their critical illness policy as a part of the add-on related to their base cover.
-Main reason behind this is cost-containment no doubt, yet employees may use it for fortification of protection portfolio too.
+The main reason behind this is cost-containment no doubt, yet employees may use it for the fortification of protection portfolio too.
 It also brings several other benefits and one is dealing with increasing medical inflations.

-With inflations rising by 12% to 18% annually, health covers or group covers of even INR 3 Lakhs to INR 5 lakhs seems quite inadequate, spelling the need for top ups.
+With inflations rising by 12% to 18% annually, health covers or group covers of even INR 3 Lakh to INR 5 Lakh seems quite inadequate, spelling the need for top ups.
 Here are the coverage terms and even premium rates seem insured-friendly.
-Just like any other traditional group cover pre-existing illnesses in the top ups remains a part of group voluntary top up.
+Just like any other traditional group cover, pre-existing illnesses in the top-ups remains a part of group voluntary top up.
 Claims settlement is also quite smooth and easy.
 Irrespective of all the associated benefits, the ultimate decisions can be made only after reading the fine print thoroughly.